QUESTION 1. (Actually a whole series of related questions)

 minutes.
 The motorised enthusiasts now tend to use a hardware blind scan receiver

-Tehnomate 4100D or a
+Tehnomate receiver or a

 as a tool to update the data in their motorised receiver.
 At the moment